-This said, the Panel notes that the Respondent has not contested the allegations made by the Complainant and his silence in these proceedings is an additional evidence of bad faith in these circumstances.
+The Respondent has not contested the allegations made by the Complainant and his silence in these proceedings is an additional evidence of bad faith in these circumstances.
+The Panel therefore finds that the disputed domain name was registered and is being used in bad faith.